khushi-choudhary/calculator-behavior/addition.md

 # Addition
 Scenario: Addition of two positive numbers

-  Given : The Calulator is started
+  Given : The Calulator is turned on

   When : I type in " first positive   number" and i press "plus" and I type in " second Positive number" and i press "equals"

   Then : I see the "added number" as the result

 Scenario: Addition of two negative numbers

   Given : The Calulator is turned on